George Augustus Stallings Jr.: Imani Temple

-In March 1993, Stallings consecrated Paul S. Morton as a bishop for the Full Gospel Baptist Church Fellowship.
+In March 1993, Stallings assisted in consecrating Paul S. Morton as a bishop for the Full Gospel Baptist Church Fellowship.

 In 2009, the archdiocese reached a $125,000 settlement with Gamal Awad, who said he was sexually abused at the age of 14 by Stallings and a seminarian in 1984.

 Marriage and conditional consecration

 In 2001, Stallings married Sayomi Kamimoto, a 24-year-old native of Okinawa, Japan, in a ceremony in New York City presided over by Sun Myung Moon, the founder of the Unification Church.
 Emmanuel Milingo—a former Roman Catholic archbishop who was excommunicated—married a woman from South Korea at the same mass ceremony.
 Members of the Imani Temple were so upset by Stallings' sudden announcement of his upcoming wedding that some left after services in protest of his "close affiliation with and adoption of doctrine of the Unification Church."

 In 2004, Stallings was a key organizer for an event in which Moon was crowned with a "crown of peace."
 The event was attended by a number of members of the U.S. Congress, a number of whom said that they were misled.
 It was held at the Dirksen Senate Office Building, the use of which requires a senator's approval.
 Stallings said the matter of who approved access was "shrouded in mystery."